General Motors streetcar conspiracy: Early years

 John D. Hertz, better remembered for his car rental business, was also an early motorbus manufacturer and operator.
 In 1917 he founded the Chicago Motor Coach Company, which operated buses in Chicago, and in 1923, he founded the Yellow Coach Manufacturing Company, a manufacturer of buses.
 He then formed The Omnibus Corporation in 1926 with "plans embracing the extension of motor coach operation to urban and rural communities in every part of the United States" that then purchased the Fifth Avenue Coach Company in New York.
 The same year, the Fifth Avenue Coach Company acquired a majority of the stock in the struggling New York Railways Corporation (which had been bankrupted and reorganized at least twice).
-In 1927, General Motors acquired a controlling share of the Yellow Coach Manufacturing Company and appointed Hertz as a main board director.
+In 1926, General Motors acquired a controlling share of the Yellow Coach Manufacturing Company and appointed Hertz as a main board director.
 Hertz's bus lines, however, were not in direct competition with any streetcars, and his core business was the higher-priced "motor coach".

 By 1930, most streetcar systems were aging and losing money.
 Service to the public was suffering; the Great Depression compounded this.
 Yellow Coach tried to persuade transit companies to replace streetcars with buses, but could not persuade the power companies that owned the streetcar operations to motorize.
 GM decided to form a new subsidiary—United Cities Motor Transport (UCMT)—to finance the conversion of streetcar systems to buses in small cities.
 The new subsidiary made investments in small transit systems in Kalamazoo and Saginaw, Michigan, and in Springfield, Ohio, where they were successful in conversion to buses.
 UCMT then approached the Portland, Oregon, system with a similar proposal.
-It was censured by the American Transit Association and dissolved in 1935.
+The UCMT was censured by the American Transit Association and dissolved in 1935.